 Contents Page

 1. Introduction 3

 2. Process for determining the solvency need 4

 2.1 Basis for capital management 4

-2.2 Risk identification 4

-2.3 Danske Bank's internal assessment of its solvency need 5
+2.2 Danske Bank's internal assessment of its solvency need 4

-3. Stress test method and assumptions 9
+3. Stress test method and assumptions 8

-4. Additional information 9
+4. Additional information 8

-1. Introduction
+1 Introduction

-The objective of this Internal Capital Adequacy Assessment report is to address the disclosure requirements as stipulated in the Danish Executive Order of 27 March 2014 on Calculation of Risk Exposure, Own Funds and Solvency Need (annex 2) and in the Danish Financial Business Act.
-The report concerns the Danske Bank Group and the legal entities Danske Bank A/S, the Realkredit Danmark Group (sub-group) and Realkredit Danmark A/S.
+The objective of this Internal Capital Adequacy Assessment report is to address the disclosure requirements stipulated in the Danish Executive Order of 3 December 2020 on Calculation of Risk Exposures, Own Funds and Solvency Need (Schedule 2) and in the Danish Financial Business Act.
+The report covers the Danske Bank Group, Danske Bank A/S, the Realkredit Danmark Group (sub-group) and Realkredit Danmark A/S.

-This report is a supplement to the Danske Bank Group's annual Risk Management report, which contains further details.
-This document includes
+The report is a supplement to the Danske Bank Group's annual Risk Management report, which contains further details, and includes